PredictionIO/Programmers-Guide-to-Machine-Intelligence-with-PredictionIO/chapter2.md

 Once we have *P* and *Q* it is easy to generate estimated ratings.
 But how do we get these matrices?

 ###How do we get Matrices P and Q?
 There are several common ways to derive these matrices.
-I will describe one method which goes by the name **stochastic gradient descent.** The basic idea is this.
+One method is called **stochastic gradient descent.** The basic idea is this.
 We are going to randomly select values for *P* and *Q*.
 For example, we would randomly select initial values for Jake:

 Jake = [0.03, 0.88]